-Now in our third decade with operations at our manufacturing facility in Bahrain and exports that span the globe, we believe stakeholder engagement is vital to ensure that we understand not only the demands of a rapidly evolving marketplace, but the expectations of society.
-For GPIC, engagement with our stakeholders is a continual process.
+Now in our third decade with operations at our manufacturing facility in Bahrain and exports that span the globe, we believe stakeholder engagement is vital to ensure that we understand the demands of a rapidly evolving marketplace while also managing the expectations of society effectively.
+For GPIC, engagement with our stakeholders is a continual process that helps broaden our enterprise risk management processes to enhance the quality of information to our stakeholders on our analysis of the sustainability issues that are deemed material.